shahriar889/treeSitterGame/apps/README.md

 # apps

 This directory contains the following components:

 - `client-ncurses-prof`: This is the original implementation of the client, created by the professor.
 - `(san|jar)server-prototype's`: These are two server protoype implmenation

+# dependencies

+- `sudo apt install libboost-all-dev`: boost for linux
+-  `brew install boost`: boost for macOS via homebrew

+cmake will automatically find these and build the apps

 # Moving forward the main executabale will be the server-v1, it will depend on the following components